Matthijspals/STSP/README.md

 ## Theoretical Background
 Synaptic efficiency is based on two parameters: the amount of available resources to the presynaptic neuron (x, normalised to be between 0 and 1) and the fraction of resources used each time a neuron fires (u), reflecting the residual presynaptic calcium level.

 For all LIF neurons to which we want to apply STSP, every simulation time step u and x are calculated according to equation 2.1 and 2.2, respectively.
-When a neuron fires, its resources x are decreased by ux, mimicking neurotransmitter depletion.
+When a neuron fires, its resources x are decreased by u x, mimicking neurotransmitter depletion.
 At the same time, its calcium level u is increased, mimicking calcium influx into the presynaptic terminal.
 Both u and x relax back to baseline with time constants 𝜏_𝐷 (0.2s) and 𝜏_𝐹 (1.5s), respectively.
 The mechanisms are described by:

 𝑑𝑥/𝑑𝑡= (1−𝑥)/𝜏_𝐷 − 𝑢 𝑥 𝛿(𝑡−𝑡_𝑠𝑝) (2.1)

-𝑑𝑢/𝑑𝑡= (𝑈−𝑢)𝜏_𝐹 − 𝑈 (1−𝑢) 𝛿(𝑡−𝑡_𝑠𝑝) (2.2)
+𝑑𝑢/𝑑𝑡= (𝑈−𝑢)/𝜏_𝐹 − 𝑈 (1−𝑢) 𝛿(𝑡−𝑡_𝑠𝑝) (2.2)

 Where x represents the available resources, u represents the residual calcium level and U its baseline level, 𝜏_𝐹 is the facilitating time constant and 𝜏_𝐷 the depressing time constant, 𝛿 represents the Dirac delta function, t the simulation time and t_sp the time of a presynaptic spike.